SafetyDocs enables you to easily manage PSMF documents by allowing you to:

 Person Making Change Defaults to the current user.
 To change it, select a user from the picklist or select the Advanced Search icon to use filters and refine your search.

-Summary of Changes (Optional) Enter a description of the changes made to the document.
+Summary of Changes When Vault creates a PSMF Logbook Entry, this field is left blank.
+Enter a description of the changes made to the document.

 Preview the PSMF Logbook